RanvirSinghN/JarvisClaw/README.md

 Please get in touch if you have questions or have ideas on where I should take this next!

+## Acknowledgement

+- AI tools (gpt 5.5, grok and deepseekv4 pro) were used in my openclaw environment to help design snd put togeyjer the ui architecture.

 *Built by Ranvir Narang - upcoming PhD student Mathematical AI @ MARS Lancaster*